jseiser/cmg/README.md

 ## Things I wish I could change

 1. Input file format is less than ideal.
-2. Currently adding additinal devices/rules requires editing the source code.
+2. Currently adding additional devices/rules requires editing the source code.
 Would be preferable if data ingestion could be seperate from business rules.
 3. No CI/CD Process is in place.
 Would be nice to have time to configure Circle/Travis/Github Action to Spin up a KIND cluster, deploy the chart and verify it runs.
 4. Helm Chart is not published.
+5. No tests for python code.
+Since I knew I wouldnt get to a CI process, I didnt see any point in spending my 4 hours on the tests.
+6. No Infra code.
+I only have access to AWS, and I didnt want to pay for the spend to spin up physical resources via TF.

 ## Adding additional Devices/Rules